e-id-admin/public-sandbox-trustinfrastructure/cookbook/README.md

     "sent": {
         "credential_definition_id": "Bo4wiuWLuHQoHcqwJrgKZt:3:CL:20:1.0"
     },
-    "credential_definition_id": "Bo4wiuWLuHQoHcqwJrgKZt:3:CL:20:1.0"
+    "txn": {...
     }
+}
 ```
 ### 3. Create an invitation
 > **Who is going to accept the invitation?**
 > If you're stumbling at this point, asking yourself who this "different agent" could be, then it might be helpful to look the courses mentioned [at the beginning](#how-to-use-the-public-sandbox-with-your-own-agent) or setup locally [one of the demo use-cases (with alice, bob, faber college)](https://github.com/hyperledger/aries-cloudagent-python/blob/main/docs/GettingStartedAriesDev/DecentralizedIdentityDemos.md) provided by hyperledger.
 These show how different agents interact with each-other by using a connection

-To send a credential to a holder, a channel / connection needs to be setup beween the agents upfront.
+To send a credential to a holder, a channel / connection needs to be setup between the agents upfront.
 This process is initiated by creating an invitation.
 At this point you need a different/receiving agent which is going to accept the invitation.

+Note: It is optional to provide a request body in this call.
+For the simple example here in the cookbook no request body is required.

 POST /connections/create-invitation?auto_accept=true&alias=myConnection